samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 10 minutes

 For the duration, you sense the presence of magical effects within 30 feet of yourself.
-If you sense such effects, you can take the [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to see a faint aura around any visible creature or object in the area that bears the magic, and if an effect was created by a spell, you learn the spell’s school of magic.
+If you sense such effects, you can take the [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to see a faint aura around any visible creature or object in the area that bears the magic, and if an effect was created by a spell, you learn the spell's school of magic.

 The spell is blocked by 1 foot of stone, dirt, or wood; 1 inch of metal; or a thin sheet of lead.